Ohio Regulations – 2021

 • Raw materials are stored and handled so they don’t get mixed up or contaminated.

-• Production has established and written instructions and procedures.
+• Production is done using established and written instructions and procedures.

 • Laboratory controls are in place as needed